 Graphical constants are images of objects in the world.
 The program composes them into images that represent the complete state of the world.

-We suggest you experiment in DrRacket’s interaction area to develop graphical constants.Here are graphical constants for wheel images of our sample car:Graphical constants are usually computed, and the computations tend to involve the physical constants and other graphical images.
+We suggest you experiment in DrRacket’s interaction area to develop such graphical constants.Here are graphical constants for wheel images of our sample car:Graphical constants are usually computed, and the computations tend to involve physical constants and other images.